 Yes, you can set up a VPN on EdgeRouter X. This guide walks you through multiple VPN options on EdgeRouter X OpenVPN client and server, IPsec site-to-site, and WireGuard where supported, plus practical step-by-step instructions, best practices, and real-world tips to keep your network secure and fast.
 Think of this as a friendly, hands-on playbook you can follow room-by-room, whether you’re layering VPN on a single home router or linking multiple sites for a seamless private network.

-To keep things simple and actionable, you’ll find:
+To keep things simple and actionable, you’ll find: How to log in to your nordvpn account and fix those annoying login glitches 2026

 - An overview of why EdgeRouter X is a solid choice for VPN